Which place is cheaper, Charlotte or Chapel Hill?

 The autumn attracts plenty of travelers to both Chapel Hill and Charlotte.

 In the autumn, Chapel Hill is around the same temperature as Charlotte.
-Typically, the autumn temperatures in Chapel Hill in October are around 61°F (16°C), and Charlotte is about 63°F (17°C).
+Typically, the autumn temperatures in Chapel Hill in October average around 61°F (16°C), and Charlotte averages at about 63°F (17°C).

 People are often attracted to the plentiful sunshine in Charlotte this time of the year.
 In Chapel Hill, it's very sunny this time of the year.
 Chapel Hill usually receives around the same amount of sunshine as Charlotte during autumn.
-At this time of the year, Chapel Hill gets 211 hours of sunny skies, while Charlotte receives 223 hours of full sun.
+Chapel Hill gets 211 hours of sunny skies, while Charlotte receives 223 hours of full sun in the autumn.

 In October, Chapel Hill usually receives around the same amount of rain as Charlotte.
-At this time of the year, Chapel Hill gets 2.8 inches (71 mm) of rain, while Charlotte receives 2.7 inches (68 mm) of rain each month for the autumn.
+Chapel Hill gets 2.8 inches (71 mm) of rain, while Charlotte receives 2.7 inches (68 mm) of rain each month for the autumn.

 The winter brings many poeple to Chapel Hill as well as Charlotte.

 Chapel Hill can get quite cold in the winter.
 In January, Chapel Hill is generally cooler than Charlotte.
-Temperatures in Chapel Hill average around 40°F (5°C), and Charlotte stays around 42°F (6°C).
+Daily temperatures in Chapel Hill average around 40°F (5°C), and Charlotte fluctuates around 42°F (6°C).

 In the winter, Chapel Hill often gets around the same amount of sunshine as Charlotte.
 Chapel Hill gets 162 hours of sunny skies this time of year, while Charlotte receives 173 hours of full sun.